social-media-ethics-automation/book/book_contents/ch04_data/02_data_simplification.md

 >
 > [Musk’s Dispute With Twitter Over Bots Continues to Dog Deal](https://www.bloomberg.com/news/articles/2022-07-07/twitter-reiterates-that-spam-bots-are-well-under-5-of-users), by Kurt Wagner, Bloomberg July 7, 2022

-The data in question here is over what percentage of twitter users are spam bots, which Twitter claimed was less than 5%, and Elon Musk claimed is higher than 5%.
+The data in question here is over what percentage of Twitter users are spam bots, which Twitter claimed was less than 5%, and Elon Musk claimed is higher than 5%.

 Data points often give the appearance of being concrete and reliable, especially if they are numerical.
 So when Twitter initially came out with a claim that less than 5% of users are spam bots, it may have been accepted by most people who heard it.
-Elon Musk then questioned that figure and attempted to [back out of buying twitter](https://www.npr.org/2022/07/08/1110539504/twitter-elon-musk-deal-jeopardy), and Twitter is [accusing Musk's complaint of being an invented excuse](https://www.npr.org/transcripts/1111032233) to back out of the deal, and [the case is now in court](https://www.npr.org/transcripts/1111032233).
+Elon Musk then questioned that figure and attempted to [back out of buying Twitter](https://www.npr.org/2022/07/08/1110539504/twitter-elon-musk-deal-jeopardy), and Twitter is [accusing Musk's complaint of being an invented excuse](https://www.npr.org/transcripts/1111032233) to back out of the deal, and [the case is now in court](https://www.npr.org/transcripts/1111032233).

-When looking at real life data claims and datasets, you will likely run into many different problems and pitfalls in using that data.
+When looking at real-life data claims and datasets, you will likely run into many different problems and pitfalls in using that data.
 Any dataset you find might have:
 - missing data
 - erroneous data (e.g., mislabeled, typos)
 - biased data
 - manipulated data

-Any one of those issues might show up in Twitter's claim or Musk's counter claim, but even in the best of situations there is still a fundamental issue when looking at claims like this, and that is that:
+Any one of those issues might show up in Twitter's claim or Musk's counterclaim, but even in the best of situations there is still a fundamental issue when looking at claims like this, and that is that:

 > All data is a simplification of reality.